Simply Perfect DIY Hummus Platter

 Having one kind of bread is fine assuming people will use vegetables for dipping, but it is nice to give people a choice.

-Maybe pita, along with taboon, along with crispy crackers or breadsticks are also a popular option.
+Maybe pita, along with taboon, along with crispy crackers or breadsticks can also be a popular option.

 Use a variety of different crackers, like rice crackers, whole wheat triscuits, almond crackers, and saltines for example.